Volunteer with Elephants

 - Habitat and human population surveys within the elephant range

-Free Programs & Paid Work with Elephants
+Paid Jobs with Elephants

 If you have any previous skills or expertise in fields like veterinary there are opportunities to find paid gands on work caring for elephants.
 You will usually be working in teams of vetinerary professionals or work alongside local staff with operations.
 Paid/free positions are available but usually you will need to commit for long term periods.
 If you are just looking to turn up and help elephants do not expect to get paid or receive a wage for the work you do, the reality is in contrast to this, some placements will require you to pay a fee to participate, this can be the case if you apply through a large international sending agency and also direct to a local sanctuary.